Therapeutic Tools Top Riders Can’t Live Without

 7 - Make your decision.
 Enjoy your new therapeutic tool knowing you’re doing the best for your horse, and share your knowledge with others.

-Main article image: Wendy MacCoubrey has found that therapeutic tools help maintain her horse’s health and increase their endurance riding competitiveness.
+Main image: Wendy MacCoubrey has found that therapeutic tools help maintain her horse’s health and increase their endurance riding competitiveness.
 Photo: Wendy Webb